SandyDRawat/SandyDRawat/README.md

 ### Fun Fact

-- 🎮 I love playing video games and solving puzzles in my leisure time.
+- 🎮 I love reading books and web novels in my leisure time.

 Thank you for visiting my profile!
 Feel free to explore my repositories and get in touch if you'd like to collaborate on any projects.